-- Clot-preserving medications (antifibrinolytics).
-These medications help prevent clots from breaking down.
+- Clot-preserving medications.
+Also known as anti-fibrinolytics, these medications help prevent clots from breaking down.

 - Fibrin sealants.
-These medications can be applied directly to wound sites to promote clotting and healing.
-Fibrin sealants are especially useful in dental therapy.
+These can be applied directly to wound sites to promote clotting and healing.
+Fibrin sealants are especially useful for dental work.

 - Physical therapy.
 It can ease signs and symptoms if internal bleeding has damaged your joints.
-If internal bleeding has caused severe damage, you may need surgery.
+Severe damage might require surgery.

 - First aid for minor cuts.
 Using pressure and a bandage will generally take care of the bleeding.
 For small areas of bleeding beneath the skin, use an ice pack.
 Ice pops can be used to slow down minor bleeding in the mouth.